✓ REASON 1. 'Evening' and 'morning' are Hebrew markers for start and finish

 ✓ REASON 7.
 Adam did not die within 24 hours

 GENESIS 2:16*.
 God said Adam must not eat the fruit from a particular tree, 'for in the day you eat from it you will surely die.'
 He ate the fruit but did not die within 24 hours.

 Some people say that this warning to Adam meant 'spiritual death,' but that concept would be completely meaningless to him in his first day of life.
 And he did not die that day.
-Adam lived a long earthly life before death (he was denied eternal life); therefore, day ('yom') means more than 24 hours.
+Adam lived a long earthly life before physical death; therefore, day ('yom') means more than 24 hours.

 ✓ REASON 8.
 Interpretation consistency

 GENESIS 3:7.
 'Then the eyes of both of them were opened, and they realized they were naked.'

-The most literal interpretation of this passage would lead us to believe that Adam and Eve were blind until they sinned, but we understand that this is a figure of speech not to be taken literally.
-So if eyes can be interpreted figuratively in the creation narrative, so can day ('yom') be interpreted figuratively.
+The narrowest interpretation of this passage would lead us to believe that Adam and Eve were blind until they sinned, but we understand that this is a figure of speech which can be used in different ways.
+Similarly, an earlier passage says that God breathed into man the breath of life, even though God is spirit and doesn't have lungs.
+So if eyes and breath do not need to be interpreted in the narrowest way, then neither does 'yom.'

 ✓ REASON 9.
 Science shows that 'day' is same as an 'age'

-In the scientific community, it is a proven fact that the universe has aged over a long period of time – billions of years – not six days.
+In the scientific community, it is a proven fact that the universe has aged over a long period of time – billions of years – not six calendar days.

 that When Christians say all creation happened recently in a week's time, this shows ignorance of science and undermines credibility of the Bible.